AS1004/Chicago-Tree-Canopy-and-Urban-Heat-Analysis/README.md

   - Method chaining and grouped aggregation
   - Scatter plotting and regression trendlinse with matplotlib and numpy
   - Quartile-based aggregation & bar chart visualization

+## FINAL NOTE

+  - If you run the code through colab, please upload the file linked within the repository, thank you!